 CarePlans can be tied to specific Conditions however they can also be condition-independent and instead focused on a particular type of care (e.g. psychological, nutritional) or the care delivered by a particular practitioner or group of practitioners.

-An ImmunizationRecommendation can be interpretted as a narrow type of Care Plan dealing only with immunization events.
+An ImmunizationRecommendation can be interpreted as a narrow type of Care Plan dealing only with immunization events.
 Where such information could appear in either resource, the immunization-specific resource is preferred.

 source\careplan\careplan-notes.xml